ToheedAsghar/html-resume-generator/README.md

 ### Common Issues

+**Error: "Could not find Chrome"**
+- Run: `npx puppeteer browsers install chrome`
+- This installs the Chrome binary needed by Puppeteer

 **Error: "Failed to deserialize params.printBackground"**
 - Ensure `printBackground` is set to `true` (boolean), not `'true'` (string) or `1` (number)